BetJohn/IntroductionToRobotics/README.md

 The RGB LED pins get the values from the potentiometers mapped from 0 to 255.

-## This is the circuit setup
+## This is the circuit setup :bulb: :heavy_check_mark:
 ![Sample](https://github.com/BetJohn/IntroductionToRobotics/blob/main/Homework1/ledRGB_Setup.jpg)

-Code can be download [here](https://github.com/BetJohn/IntroductionToRobotics/blob/main/Homework1/ledRGB.ino)
+Code can be download [here](https://github.com/BetJohn/IntroductionToRobotics/blob/main/Homework1/ledRGB.c%2B%2B)